PaylineByMonext/payline-sylius/README.md

 ### Installation process

-Simply add the plugin to your project:
+1. Simply add the plugin to your project:

 ```bash
 composer require monext/payline-sylius
 ```

-Add plugin dependencies to your `config/bundles.php` file by adding this line to the end of the array (if it does not already exist) :
+2. Add plugin dependencies to your `config/bundles.php` file by adding this line to the end of the array (if it does not already exist) :

 ```php
     MonextSyliusPlugin\MonextSyliusPlugin::class => ['all' => true]
 ```

-Then add this line to your `config/routes.yaml`:
+3. Then add this line to your `config/routes.yaml`:

 ```yaml
 monext_sylius_plugin:
     resource: "@MonextSyliusPlugin/Resources/config/routing.yaml"
 ```

-Finally, in `config/packages/_sylius.yaml` add this to the `imports` section:
+4. Finally, in `config/packages/_sylius.yaml` add this to the `imports` section:

 ```yaml
     - { resource: "@MonextSyliusPlugin/Resources/config/config.yaml" }
 ```

-Clear cache and run migrations:
+5. Clear cache and run migrations:

 ```bash
 bin/console cache:clear
 bin/console doctrine:migration:migrate
 ```

+6. Log into the Sylius admin area, then click on the left menu item "CONFIGURATION > Payment methods".
+There you can add a new payment method of type "Monext".

 ## Configuration

-Once the plugin is installed you'll be able to create add a new payment method of type "Monext" in you Sylius admin and configure it.

-Here is the list of the main configuration fields:
+Here are the main configuration fields for the payment method:

 * API KEY:
-  * Base64-encoded credentials
+  * Base64-encoded credentials.
-* Point of sale
+* Point of sale:
-  * Recommended to use one per Sylius channel, it's Monext's point of sale linked to the payments processed by this method
+  * Recommended to use one per Sylius channel, it's Monext's point of sale linked to the payments processed by this method.
-* Environment
+* Environment:
-  * Homologation for debug and test purpose
+  * Homologation for debug and test purpose.
-  * Production for real payment
+  * Production for real payment.
+  * You need to carry out 'pilot' transactions to validate that they are working properly in production.
-* Contract numbers
+* Contract numbers:
-  * Payment contract numbers enabled should be used
+  * Comma-separated list of your enabled Monext payment contracts that should be used.
-  * **Note:** If you prefer, you can leave this field empty, and it will use all contract enabled in the Monext admin
-* Capture type
+* Capture type:
-  * Automatic: Authorization + Capture are immediately done
+  * Automatic: Authorization + Capture are immediately done.
-  * Manual: Only Authorization is immediate, Capture should be either done manually or will be triggered by a specific transition in shipping states
+  * Manual: Only Authorization is immediate, Capture should be either done manually or will be triggered by a specific transition in shipping states.
-* Transition for manual capture
+* Transition for manual capture:
-  * Comma-separated list of *transitions* in the Winzou state manager used for triggering a manual capture
+  * Comma-separated list of *transitions* in the Winzou state manager used for triggering a manual capture.

 ---